-Kishwaukee College has a comprehensive policy relating to gender-based or sexual misconduct, domestic violence, dating violence, sexual assault and stalking.
-A person who believes he or she has been subjected to, witnessed, or has knowledge of an alleged violation of the Comprehensive Code of Student Conduct policy that occurs on campus or at an off campus location where authorized instructional or co-curricular activities are being conducted, may file a complaint alleging violation(s) of this policy.
+Kishwaukee College has a comprehensive policy relating to gender-based or sexual misconduct, domestic violence, dating violence, sexual assault, and stalking.
+A person who believes he or she has been subjected to, witnessed, or has knowledge of an alleged violation of the Comprehensive Code of Student Conduct policy that occurs on campus or at an off-campus location where authorized instructional or co-curricular activities are being conducted may file a complaint alleging violation(s) of this policy.
 Please see the complete Comprehensive Code of Student Conduct policy in this catalog or online to determine the preferred method of reporting.
 A person who believes he or she has been subjected to, witnessed, or has knowledge of an alleged violation of the comprehensive policy by a College employee (faculty or staff) may file a report by a preferred method in the comprehensive policy or through the Human Resources Office.

-If concerned to keep details of the incident confidential, an individual who wishes to report allegations of genderbased sexual misconduct may speak with on-campus mental health counselors or off-campus rape crisis resources who are legally entitled to maintain the confidentiality of your communications with them in almost all situations.
-Another alternative is to contact members of the clergy and chaplains off campus, who will also keep reports made to them confidential.
-The Comprehensive Code of Student Conduct policy included in this catalog lists confidential and non-confidential reporting options and resources.
-The College will also make every reasonable effort within its control to change students' academic situations and to protect them on-campus after the occurrence of an alleged offense.
+If concerned about keeping the details of an incident confidential, an individual may report allegations of gender-based sexual misconduct to the following agencies that Kishwaukee College has partnered with for confidential advisory services: Safe Passages, Talkspace, Northwestern Medicine Ben Gordon Center, and Sinnissippi Center, Inc. of Ogle County.
+These professionals are legally entitled to maintain the confidentiality of your communications in almost all situations.
+Kishwaukee College does not have Professional Counselors on staff.

+Alternatively, individuals can contact members of the clergy and chaplains off-campus, who will also keep your reports confidential.
+Kishwaukee College does not have a Campus Pastoral Counselor on staff.
+The Comprehensive Code of Student Conduct policy included in this catalog lists both confidential and non-confidential reporting options and resources.
+After an alleged offense, the College will make every reasonable effort within its control to change students' academic situations and protect them on campus.